symfony/symfony-docs/weblink.rst

 .. image:: /_images/components/weblink/response-headers.png

-According to `the Preload specification`_, when a HTTP/2 server detects that the original (HTTP 1) response contains this HTTP header, it will automatically trigger a push for the related file in the same HTTP/2 connection.
+According to `the Preload specification`_, when an HTTP/2 server detects that the original (HTTP 1.x) response contains this HTTP header, it will automatically trigger a push for the related file in the same HTTP/2 connection.
 The Apache server provided in the Docker setup supports this feature.